mecsbalint/workbooks/workbooks/module_python.md

     : Python is a high-level, interpreted, dynamically type-checked and garbage-collected language created in the 1980s by Guido van Rossum (the first release was in 1991).
 Python is a multi-paradigm language that supports OOP or procedural programming.
 It is one of the most popular languages and it's used mainly for data science, data analysis, machine learning and other fields.

+* What is PEP8?

+    : PEP8 is the 8th element or part of the Python Enchancement Proposals, and is a guide for Python coding conventions a programmer should follow when writing in Python, however they are not hard rules.
+It has recommendations for variable naming, code layout, comment styling etc. It was created by Guido van Rossum among others.

 * What are the key features of Python?

     : There are several features of Python: